What was going through your mind on 9/10/01?

 Our bodies know before we do that something’s wrong; that things will never be the same again.
 It’s the lump in your throat, the catch in your breath, the staccato beat of your heart, the suddenly sweaty palms.

-In his Times article, “The Trauma of Being Alive,” Mark Epstein writes: “While we are accustomed to thinking of trauma as the inevitable result of a major cataclysm, daily life is filled with endless traumas.
+In his article, “The Trauma of Being Alive,” Mark Epstein writes: “While we are accustomed to thinking of trauma as the inevitable result of a major cataclysm, daily life is filled with endless traumas.
 Things break.
 People hurt our feelings.
 Ticks carry Lyme disease.
 Pets die.
 Friends get sick and even die.”

 After about how his mother is dealing with the death of both his father (her second husband) and her first husband, Epstein concludes “the willingness to face traumas – be they large, small, primitive or fresh – is the key to healing from them.
 They may never disappear in the way we think they should, but maybe they don’t need to.
 Trauma is an ineradicable aspect of life.
 We are human as a result of it, not in spite of it.